- our blog

 3

-Send proof of repayment every time you make payment
+Send proof of repayment each time you make payment

 4